brunoton/return-to-consciousness/index.md

 ---
 layout: default
 title: Home
-description: Project overview and access to a philosophical exploration of consciousness-first metaphysics and its implications for AI, science, and human evolution
+description: A philosophical exploration of consciousness-first metaphysics and its implications for AI, science, and human evolution - featuring the main essay and related deep-dive explorations
 ---

 # Return to Consciousness